-8 Resource Implications
+- 9 Resource Implications

-- 8.1 As detailed in the report.
+- 9.1 As detailed in the report.

-- 9 Equalities Assessment
+- 10 Equalities Assessment

-- 9.1 There are not any equalities implications anticipated as a result of this report, as the purpose of this report is to present the Council's financial position only.
+- 10.1 There are not any equalities implications anticipated as a result of this report, as the purpose of this report is to present the Council's financial position only.

+11 Environmental Assessment

-- 10 Environmental Assessment - 10.1 There are not any environmental implications anticipated as a result of this report, as the purpose of this report is to present the Council's financial position only - 11 Corporate Priorities - 11.1 The Treasury management function supports the delivery of the Councils capital programme and ensures cash flows meets the day to day requirements for service delivery. - 12 Constitutional context - 12.1 Part 4 Financial Procedure Rules (Article 13.8) / Article 4.4 - 12.2 Delegated power - 13 Statement Of Confidentiality - 13.1 This report contains no confidential or exempt information under the provisions of Schedule 12A of 1972 Act. - 14 Statement Of Internal Advice - 14.1 The author (below) confirms that advice has been taken from all appropriate Councillors and Officers. - Jon Triggs, Director of Resources and Deputy Chief Executive
+11.1 There are not any environmental implications anticipated as a result of this report, as the purpose of this report is to present the Council's financial position only

+12 Corporate Priorities

+12.1 The Treasury management function supports the delivery of the Councils capital programme and ensures cash flows meets the day to day requirements for service delivery.

+13 Constitutional context

+Part 3 Annexe 1, para 1(c) - delegated power

+Article 4.5.26 and Part 4 (Financial Procedure Rules) para 13.8 - referred power

+14 Statement of Confidentiality

+14.1 This report contains no confidential or exempt information under the provisions of Schedule 12A of 1972 Act.

+15 Statement of Internal Advice

+15.1 The author (below) confirms that advice has been taken from all appropriate Councillors and Officers.

+Jon Triggs, Director of Resources and Deputy Chief Executive